Diet Essentials for a Healthy Pearl Cockatiel: A Comprehensive Guide

 Hydration and Water Quality

-Water is vital for all living creatures, and pearl cockatiels are no exception.
+Water is vital for all living creatures, and cockatiels are no exception.
 Fresh, clean water should be available at all times.
 Water bowls should be cleaned daily to prevent the growth of bacteria and ensure that your bird is drinking pure water.

 Consider using filtered water to avoid any contaminants that may be present in tap water.
 Regularly check the water supply throughout the day, especially during warmer months, to ensure your cockatiel stays hydrated.